An AI-powered Bayesian generative modeling approach for causal inference in observational studies: Discussion

-Despite these strengths, certain limitations provide opportunities for future improvement.
-First, while CausalBGM demonstrates strong empirical performance with its Bayesian foundation, further theoretical work is needed to rigorously characterize the convergence properties of CausalBGM under the proposed iterative algorithm.
-Second, the sensitivity of CausalBGM to parameter initialization remains poorly understood, which could limit its adaptability in scenarios where the EGM framework is less effective.
+Looking forward, several directions could further strengthen the framework.
+On the theory side, while CausalBGM demonstrates strong empirical performance with its Bayesian foundation, further theoretical work is needed to rigorously characterize the convergence properties of CausalBGM under the proposed iterative algorithm.
+On the methodological side, the sensitivity of CausalBGM to parameter initialization remains poorly understood, which could limit its adaptability in scenarios where the EGM framework is less effective.
 Investigating the underlying causes of this sensitivity and exploring alternative initialization strategies or adaptive learning mechanisms could further enhance the robustness and versatility of the framework.
-Third, identifiability is a critical issue in latent variable modeling, particularly for ensuring valid causal inferences.
-We discuss how to address this issue in Appendix H by leveraging nonlinear Independent Component Analysis (ICA) theory.
-Fourth, using variational inference (VI) may lead to an underestimation of the posterior uncertainty \citep{murphy2012machine}, we investigate the effect of VI for our model in Appendix I.

 In conclusion, CausalBGM provides a new perspective on developing Bayesian causal inference methods by harnessing the power of AI.
-Its flexibility, scalability, and strong empirical performance make it a valuable tool for a wide range of applications.
-By addressing both theoretical and practical challenges, future iterations of CausalBGM have the potential to further advance causal inference methodologies and broaden their impact in modern data-driven applications.
+Its flexibility, scalability, and strong empirical performance make it a valuable tool for a wide range of applications in modern data science.